 Below are many of the ways we can help your nonprofit organization.

-Specialized training workshops for nonprofits are offered by the Junior League of Boca Raton (JLBR) in cooperation with such groups as the Community Foundation for Palm Beach and Martin Counties and the Spirit of Giving Network.
+Specialized training workshops for nonprofits are offered by Junior League of Boca Raton (JLBR) in cooperation with NonprofitsFirst.
 Workshops are provided on a regular basis virtually or in our Vegso Community Resource Center.
-Junior League Trainings are offered either at no cost or at a nominal fee.
+Junior League Trainings are offered at either no cost, or at a nominal fee.
 If you would like more information or wish to speak to someone about these exciting opportunities, please email firstname.lastname@example.org.

 How can the Junior League of Boca Raton help your committee or organization?